 If your employer doesn’t offer this insurance, skip this article and go have a nice snack.

-If you are still working or still employed now, here’s a few very important things you need to know: How to Protect Yourself if Your Employer Offers LTD
+If you are still working or still employed now, here’s a few very important things you need to know: How to Avoid Getting Screwed Over if Your Employer Offers Disability Insurance

-Some of the newer policies also have a two year cap on chronic pain and chronic fatigue conditions.
-If you have Fibro, Chronic Fatigue Syndrome, or a related condition, there are a few important things you need to know.
-Long Term Disability for Chronic Pain and Chronic Fatigue
+If you have Fibro, Chronic Fatigue Syndrome, or a related condition, there are a few important things you need to know about Applying for Long Term Disability for Chronic Pain and Chronic Fatigue

 Proving You Cannot Work